-What Does The Institutional Ownership Tell Us About AECOM?
+What Does The Institutional Ownership Tell Us About Springfield Properties?

 Institutional investors commonly compare their own returns to the returns of a commonly followed index.
 So they generally do consider buying larger companies that are included in the relevant benchmark index.

-We can see that AECOM does have institutional investors; and they hold a good portion of the company's stock.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+We can see that Springfield Properties does have institutional investors; and they hold a good portion of the company's stock.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It's therefore worth looking at AECOM's earnings history below.
+It's therefore worth looking at Springfield Properties' earnings history below.
 Of course, the future is what really matters.

 General Public Ownership